Bright-Path/brightpath.github.io/src/content/beer/old-piney-pub-ale.md

 ---
 name: " Hand Pump: American Standard"
-abv: 4.5%
+abv: 3.0%
-description: "Our American Standard Pale served up on cask. "
+description: "An English style ale brewed to be drank all day but not to lack flavor. "
 tap: true
 tap_loc: 14
 canned: false